rajathpatel23/object_recog_KGE/Readme.txt

 baseline_model_1 : The baseline model architecture implemented, the file is self sufficient to run, only changes required are file location there mentioned as global parameter
 baseline_model_2: Proposed solution model architecture implemented, the file is self sufficient to run, only changes required are file location there mentioned as global parameter
-VGG_encoder: The program give encoded representation of the images and saves them as a numpy array
+VGG_encoder: The program gives encoded representation of the images and saves them as a numpy array
-reading_file_loc: This file does the data preprocessing required for the model architectures and save the required dataframe.
+reading_file_loc: This file does the data preprocessing required for the model architectures and saves the required dataframe.

 Running the object recognition model